| Vanderbilt University

 is a jaw disorder, migraine or vascular headaches or allergy-related

+problems.
 "Many of the patients

 who present are fairly desperate and are seeking help, but in order